Get it before Christmas! ends in

 Have you ever woken up with very little recollection of the night before, after drinking?
 Well, that’s because alcohol affects your short-term memory.
 It slows down how the nerves communicate in the hippocampus, which plays a vital role in helping you form and remember those memories.

-According to a university, this can happen to someone after five or more drinks, and impacts the person’s ability to remember the night before.
+This can happen to someone after five or more drinks, and impacts the person’s ability to remember the night before.

 8. You’ll be less inclined to keep drinking after January